rock-core/tools-roby/roby/tutorial/errors.md

 * none of the desirable events can be emitted ever
 * one of the forbidden events is emitted

-In both cases, a specific {rdoc_class: ChildFailedError} is produced.
+In both cases, a specific `ChildFailedError` is produced.
 This error describes what happened ("the dependency relation between tasks A and B failed because the event 'failed' was emitted) and who is the culprit (in the ChildFailedError, the child).